-We are still holding from that original relocation grant \$217,069 for additional rents and expenses over the next three years.
-We are also still holding the second grant now totalling \$315,803 for the continuation of further development of the ILC NSW @magic website and database which will complete in the next year.
-Also continuing to be held being held is a grant now totalling \$216,896 which was approved for use on the Consumer Capacity project based around the Hunter region over 2 years.
-The AT Mentors project has \$305,426 to be spent over the next 8 months.
-Telstra Everyone Connects has \$28,710 remaining to be spent as a result of late approval start and we are hopeful of being able to spend the remaining funds pending approval from the Telstra foundation.
-The DOHA transition grant has \$14,881 remaining to be spent which will be completed over the next year.
+We are still holding from that original relocation grant \$128,726 for additional rents and expenses over the remaining 22 months.
+We are also still holding the second grant now totalling \$179,024 for the continuation of further development of the ILC NSW @magic website and database which will complete in the next year.
+Also continuing to be held is a grant now totalling \$92,112 which was approved for use on the Consumer Capacity project based around the Hunter region over 2 years and is now completed.
+The AT Mentors project has \$168,858 to be spent over the next 6 months after extensions.
+Telstra Everyone Connects Australia has \$172,462 left of initial funds remaining to be spent by 31 December 2017.

-Total liabilities decreased by (\$119,417) to \$1,379,822 (2013: \$1,499,239) over the year.
-This was mainly due to Government funds received in advance for the AT Mentors project of \$305,426 and combined spending of (\$417,216) on the rental assistance, DOHA Transition, Web Project, re-auspiced Hunter Consumer Capacity project, and Telstra Everyone Connects projects.
+Total liabilities decreased by \$222,901 to \$1,083,972 (2014: \$1,306,873) over the year.
+This was mainly due to initial funds received in advance for the Everyone Connects Australia project of \$242,966 and combined spending of (\$463,005) on the rental assistance, DOHA Transition, Web Project, re-auspiced Hunter Consumer Capacity project, and original Telstra Everyone Connects projects.
+There is also a provision made of \$40,000 to cover the possibility of returning the Blacktown leased property to it's original condition should the lease not be renewed in April.